New baskets arriving early June.

-Baskets available are in order.
-Please select accordingly.
+Baskets available are in order, left to right, top to bottom - please select accordingly.
 Note new photos are of unformed baskets but they are easy to reshape.
 See instructions below.

 Woven by hand in Bolgatanga, northern Ghana, Africa, from hand-split and hand-twisted elephant grass.
 Uses for baskets are unlimited: picnics, shopping, toy chest, shoe storage, newspapers/magazines, towels or a recycling bin.
 Very durable.
 As these baskets are handmade, some slight variations in size and colour occur.

 To reform any "dents" in your basket, moisten (in the shower for 30 seconds or dipped in water) and then reshape.